qudratyunusov/qudratyunusov/Roadmap.md

 * Improve RSX and add unimplemented GCM commands.
 * Implement loading SPU code from encrypted file.
 * Improve RSX Debugger: Add frame stepping (pause the emulator and advance just one frame).
-* Implement HLE functions.
-Specifically (ordered from more to less important):
-    * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Implement LV2 SysCalls.
 Specifically (ordered from more to less important):
     * 631 used by games like _Prince of Persia Classic [NPUB30031]_
     * sys_fs_chmod (834)